 Call Us Today – 01277 801560

 We undertake all lighting installations, upgrades and repairs for both domestic and commercial properties.

 Lighting will make or break the look of your home.
-Correct lighting design by one of our experienced Electricians will significantly enhance the overall look and feel of your indoor living areas.
+Correct lighting design by one of our experienced Electricians will significantly enhance your indoor living areas’ overall look and feel.

 There are literally thousands of different lights on the market with hundreds of different bulbs available.
 Choosing the correct lights and bulbs can be a minefield.
-The simplest way to choose a light for any given area or situation is to first establish what the lights primary purpose is.
+The simplest way to choose a light for any given area or situation is to establish the primary purpose.

 General, standard or ambient Lighting provides basic but essential illumination so you can use your home (in safety) after dark.

 Certain household tasks are easier if the work area has extra Lighting.
-Task Lighting is installed in kitchens, bathrooms, bedrooms and living areas to aid in tasks such as cooking, shaving, make-up and reading.
+Task Lighting is installed in kitchens, bathrooms, bedrooms and living areas to aid in cooking, shaving, make-up and reading.

 Decorative lights are more subtle than general lights and set the tone and atmosphere of each room.
 Lights are strategically placed and manipulated with coloured bulbs, lampshades and positioning.